By Anita Gallagher, Director, InnovaSocial and #UnDíaParaDarMéxico Leader

 In a fast-growing movement that encompasses more than 70 countries, communicating in more than 40 languages, cultural differences could easily become a stumbling block.
-How can you “unleash generosity” when the word “generosity” is not commonly used in Russia?
+How can you “unleash generosity” when the word “generosity” is not commonly used in many eastern European nations?
 How can you encourage giving when “giving” historically and culturally takes on so many different connotations in communities across India, Europe or Latin America?

 And yet, GivingTuesday continues to inspire acts of kindness, increased collaboration and campaigns that mobilize millions of people worldwide.
 Most recently #GivingTuesdayNow—a global day of unity and giving in response to COVID-19—created a wave of social media activity in 145 countries.
 United by a common vision, hundreds of leaders at national and community level have been empowered by the movement’s philosophy of unbranded openness and flexibility to translate – literally and conceptually – the key aspects of this global movement into their own context and encourage more people to participate in giving back.